1. Remove all vegetation, soft soils, and rocks so that support for the slab is uniform. If possible, place concrete on undisturbed, firm soil.

-3. Use a scratch template, typically, a piece of 2 x 4 or 2 x 6 lumber equal to the specified slab thickness with stakes attached to the top surface at each end, or a string line across the top of the forms to ensure proper slab thickness.
+3. Use a scratch template, typically, a piece of 2-by-4 or 2-by-6 lumber equal to the specified slab thickness with stakes attached to the top surface at each end, or a string line across the top of the forms to ensure proper slab thickness.

 5. Specify a minimum cementitious material content in relation to the maximum aggregate size as shown in Table 1, to ensure good finishability of the fresh concrete and good durability of the hardened concrete.

 6. Do not use high-slump concrete.
 Control water additions at the truck.
 A good slump for most flatwork placed by hand: five inches.
 For slabs struck off with mechanical equipment: two to four inches.
 Even high slump caused by admixtures can be detrimental as the paste content (and shrinkage) of the upper portion of the slab can be greater than the lower portion of the slab — leading to increased warping.